 - Spain (1982)

-As of early 2022, the Mexican National team is ranked number 14 in the world.
+As of early 2022, the Mexican National team is ranked number 14 worldwide.

 Mexico World Cup Soccer

-As we discussed, Mexico has a historic association with the FIFA World Cup.
+As we discussed, Mexico has a historical association with the FIFA World Cup.

 Is Mexico Qualifying For The World Cup?